blUeBUg200/soc-operations/README.md

 > **_NOTE:_** Age:I.M3 might produce high False Positive alerts if we haven't understood the environment better (both N-->S and E-->W traffic behavior to be gathered and excluded as part of known behaviors)

 ## Age II
-This stage is more of an intelligence driven approach to detect, alert and degrade attackers actions against an environment.
+This stage is more of an intelligence driven approach to detect, alert, and degrade attackers’ actions against an environment.

 <img width="914" alt="Age II" src="https://user-images.githubusercontent.com/86832373/175767639-97a5d5e5-24fb-49ec-8f85-52265bf2b576.png">